calirogue/collaboration-design/instructions.md

 # Instructions for the project

+Fork
+Clone
+Create an upstream to my original - i can send you the git command if you need help with that create a branch do some work git push branch do a pull request ping me ill merge

 0. On the project: https://github.com/bellagrunt/collaboration-design on the top right of the github page.
 Press "Fork" and allow the project to be forked into your github.
 Then on terminal or powershell do these commands:
 1. Go to the directory you want to make the project in..